smarlhens/ngx-go/README.md

 * Demo (EN) : [click here](https://ng6-go.marlhens.com)
 * Demo (FR) : [click here](https://ng6-go.marlhens.fr)

 > If you want to test playing against yourself, you should know that the game uses **localStorage**.
-Two solutions :
+> Here are two solutions:
 > * Launch the game from two different browsers.
 > * Launch one game in normal mode and the other in private browsing mode.